Zathimo/dhs/README.md

 # Idea

 Demographic and Health Surveys (DHS) are nationally-representative household surveys that provide data for a wide range of monitoring and impact evaluation indicators in the areas of population, health, and nutrition.
-What if we could pair freely available satellite images with this survey data?
+What if we could pair freely available landsat 8 satellite images with this survey data?

 # Getting started